Lebanon: Law

 There are 18 officially recognized religious groups in Lebanon, each with its own family law legislation and set of religious courts.
 The Lebanese legal system is based on the French system, and is a civil law country, with the exception for matters related to personal status (succession, marriage, divorce, adoption, etc.), which are governed by a separate set of laws designed for each sectarian community.
 For instance, the Islamic personal status laws are inspired by the Sharia law.

 For Muslims, these tribunals deal with questions of marriage, divorce, custody, and inheritance and wills.
 For non-Muslims, personal status jurisdiction is split: the law of inheritance and wills falls under national civil jurisdiction, while Christian and Jewish religious courts are competent for marriage, divorce, and custody.
 Catholics can additionally appeal before the Vatican Rota court.

 The most notable set of codified laws is the Code des Obligations et des Contrats promulgated in 1932 and equivalent to the French Civil Code.
-Capital punishment is still de facto used to sanction certain crimes, but no longer enforced.
+Capital punishment was abolished in 2026; Lebanon is the only Arab country to not retain the death penalty.
 The Lebanese court system consists of three levels: courts of first instance, courts of appeal, and the court of cassation.
 The Constitutional Council rules on constitutionality of laws and electoral frauds.
 There also is a system of religious courts having jurisdiction over personal status matters within their own communities, with rules on matters such as marriage and inheritance.

 In 1990, article 95 was amended to provide that the parliament shall take necessary measures to abolish political structure based on religious affiliation, but that until such time only the highest positions in public civil service, including the judiciary, military, security forces, public and mixed institutions, shall be divided equally between Christians and Muslims without regard to the denominational affiliation within each community.

+In August 2026, the government of Lebanon abolished the death penalty.